palletorsson/cryptogam/sketchfab/tutorial/step_5/README.md

             });
         }
 ```
-- The new success function look like this:
+- Restructure the success function look like this.
 ```
 function success( callback ) {
       api = callback;